Gruntfuggly/todo-tree/README.md

 When there is no current workspace, default icons will be shown in the tree.

+## Donate

+If you find this extension useful, please feel free to donate <a href="https://paypal.me/Gruntfuggly">here</a>.
+Thanks!

 ### Credits

 Uses a modified version of <a href="https://www.npmjs.com/package/ripgrep-js">ripgrep-js</a>.